Near You Now

 Reading: Luke 10; Psalm 46

 8 “If you enter a town and it welcomes you, eat whatever is set before you.
 9 Heal the sick, and tell them, ‘The Kingdom of God is near you now.’
 10 But if a town refuses to welcome you, go out into its streets and say, 11 ‘We wipe even the dust of your town from our feet to show that we have abandoned you to your fate.
 And know this—the Kingdom of God is near!’
 (Luke 10:8-11 NLT)

 Jesus sent seventy-two of his followers in teams of two to all the towns and villages he intended to visit.
 He told them to keep it simple, demonstrate God’s care and power, and tell the people of the villages, “The Kingdom of God is near you now.”

-I believe God wants us Christ-followers to do pretty much the same thing.
-To visit the people Jesus plans to meet, to show the love and power of God, and to bring God’s Kingdom near them.
+I believe God’s assignment for us Christ-followers is to do pretty much the same thing.
+We’re to make daily contact with the people Jesus wants to meet, to show them the love and kindness and power of God, and to bring God’s Kingdom near them.

-Let’s determine to be a healing, encouraging, peace-bringing presence and a true Kingdom of God representative to all we encounter today.
+Friends, we will interact with people Jesus loves today.
+Let’s ask God to help us be a healing, encouraging, peace-bringing influence, and to help us faithfully represent the Kingdom of God to each person we encounter today.

 Oh, by the way, remember that the point of this story is to introduce people to Jesus, not to wipe the dust off our feet in judgment!
 Just so we don't forget!

 Father, I need to be often-reminded that interactions between Christ-followers like me and those who don’t know Jesus yet bring the Kingdom of God near them.
 Help me to be a faithful and consistent representative of your Kingdom.
 Make me “Kingdom Near You Now” aware and conscious all day today.
 Amen.